-It is not allowed to change groups after the start of the semester, and you must follow your designated group throughout the semester.
-The final group distribution will be published 7-10 days before semester start.
-Additional information is given in Mine Studier.
+It is not allowed to change groups after the start of the semester.
+The designated groups will be published 7-10 days before the start of the semester.
+Additional information is given in My Studies

-Attendance is controlled at the end of the semester using the Signature Book which is handed out at the beginning of the semester.
-Every student is required to have a Signature Book where the mandatory attendance requirements must be documented with signatures.
-To get a valid attendance the student must meet at the exact time given for the activity.
+Attendance is verified at the end of the semester using the Signature Book which is handed out at the beginning of the semester.
+Every student is required to have a Signature Book, where the mandatory attendance requirements must be documented with signatures.
+To qualify for a valid attendance, the student must arrive at the exact time given for the activity.
 Students who are late cannot expect to get their book signed.
 It is the responsibility of the student to collect the teacher’s signature.
-The Signature Book must be handed in to the module coordinator after the last mandatory activity and no later than Friday before the exams.
+The Signature Book must be handed in to the module coordinator after the last mandatory activity, and no later than Friday before the exams.
 The participation in mandatory digital teaching is registered in Zoom.
 It is therefore important that students participate with their own name as user identity.
 Students are expected to participate throughout the duration of the teaching activity.

 Obstetrics and Gynaecology

 Clinical small group teaching is mandatory.
-A total of 15 clinical small groups in obstetrics and gynaecology is given during this module: 5 times at the Labour Ward, 3 times at the Gynaecology Outpatient Clinic, 3 times at the Gynaecology Ward, 2 times at the Antenatal Outpatient Clinic, 1 time at the Gynaecology Outpatient Clinic Infertility and 1 time at DNR.
-The maximum absence from mandatory small group teaching is 4 times.
+A total of 14 clinical small groups in obstetrics and gynaecology are held during this module: 5 times at the Labour Ward, 3 times at the Gynaecology Outpatient Clinic, 2 times at the Gynaecology Ward, 2 times at the Antenatal Outpatient Clinic, 1 time at the Gynaecology Outpatient Infertility Clinic and 1 time at DNR.
+The maximum permitted absence from mandatory small group teaching is 4 times.

 Specification of requirements: During the time in the Labour Ward the student must assist during 3 deliveries and observe 1 caesarean section.

 The following courses are mandatory.
-There are 2 courses in obstetrics and gynaecology during this module: Introduction course and the Summary course.
-The maximum absence from mandatory courses is 1 time.
+The Introduction course, Reproductive Endocrinology & Infertility, and the Summary course.
+The maximum permitted absence from mandatory courses is 1 time.

 Clinical small group teaching is mandatory.
-A total of 10 clinical small groups in paediatrics is given during this module: 6 times at the Paediatric Ward, 3 times at the Neonatal Intensive Care Unit and 1 time at the Voksentoppen Center for Asthma and Allergy.
-The maximum absence from mandatory small group teaching is 3 times.
+A total of 10 clinical small groups in paediatrics are held during this module: 6 times at the Paediatric Ward, 3 times at the Neonatal Intensive Care Unit and 1 time at the Voksentoppen Center for Asthma and Allergy.
+The maximum permitted absence from mandatory small group teaching is 3 times.

-The following 4 courses and the additional case meeting are mandatory: Introduction to paediatrics, inhalation therapy, HLR-course and communication (the communication course is held in cooperation with behavioral sciences).
-In preparation for the case meeting each student must complete 1 medical records, the 3 other medical records can be completed before handing in the Signature Book.
-The maximum absence from the mandatory courses is 2 times.
+The following 2 courses and the additional case meeting are mandatory: Introduction to Paediatrics and HLR course.
+In preparation for the case meeting each student must complete 1 medical record, and the 3 other medical records must be completed before the announced deadline.
+Maximum permitted absence from the mandatory courses is 1 time.

 Presentation of group assignment in Global Health is mandatory.
 Students will be divided into groups and assigned a topic.
-The group must give a presentation on the given topic for the other students.
-A first draft of the power point presentation must be sent to the group's supervisor at least two weeks before the seminar, and a final version approved by the supervisor at least one week prior to the seminar.
-A short description of each student’s contribution to the presentation must be delivered to the supervisor together with the revised presentation.
+The group must give a presentation on the given topic to their fellow students.
+A first draft of the presentation must be sent to the group's supervisor for comments, and a final version approved by the supervisor prior to the seminar.
+A short description of each student’s contribution to the presentation must be enclosed with the revised presentation.

 Special teaching arrangements

-All students will have teaching activities at Oslo University Hospital (Ullevål and Rikshospitalet) and Akershus University Hospital (Ahus).
+All students will have teaching activities at Oslo University Hospital (Rikshospitalet/Ullevål/Radiumhospitalet) and Akershus University Hospital (Ahus).
 It is not possible to apply for exemption from this rule.
-If a student fulfills the criteria for special teaching arrangements he or she can apply for a clinical group that is best suited to individual needs.
+If a student fulfils the criteria for the special teaching arrangements he or she can apply for a clinical group that is best suited to their individual needs.
 The faculty will try to facilitate the student's needs as far as possible.
-An application should be sent to email@example.com

 Please observe that the attendance requirements must be fulfilled in order to sit for Module 6 examinations.